LambdaSharp/LambdaRobots/ReadMe.md

+> TODO: have the game server store the robot state and send it back each turn

 # λ-Robots

 In λ-Robots (pronounced _Lambda Robots_), you program a battle robot that participates on a square game field.
 Each turn, the server invokes your robot's Lambda function to get its action for the turn until either the robot wins or is destroyed.